-William Carey International University was founded in 1977 and is a private not for profit institution, approved to operate by the California State Bureau for Private Postsecondary Education to offer MA, and PhD degrees in International Development.
+William Carey International University was founded in 1977 and is a private not for profit institution, approved to operate by the California State Bureau for Private Postsecondary Education to offer MA degrees in Development Studies and PhD degrees in International Development.
 WCIU operates in compliance with state standards as set forth in the California Private Postsecondary Education Act of 2009.
 Approved to operate means that an institution has received authorization to offer to the public and to provide postsecondary educational programs and that the institution meets the minimum operating standards; this approval does not imply an endorsement or recommendation by the Bureau.
 The Bureau's most recent inspection was performed October 18, 2018.
-WCIU's degree programs are not currently accredited by any agency.
-BPPE is not accreditation.
-A degree program that is unaccredited or a degree from an unaccredited institution may not be recognized for some employment positions, including, but not limited to, positions with the State of California; additionally, a graduate of WCIU may not be eligible to sit for the applicable licensure exam in California and other states.
-A student enrolled in an unaccredited institution is not eligible for federal financial aid programs.